prem-k-r/Smart-PIP/README.md

 Auto PiP is not available on the Chrome Web Store, but you can install it manually in Developer Mode by following these steps:

-1. Clone the repository using Git: git clone https://github.com/Coderxrohan/Smart-PIP Or download the ZIP file from the repository page on GitHub and extract it.
+1. Clone the repository using Git:
+'''git clone https://github.com/Coderxrohan/Smart-PIP''' Or download the ZIP file from the repository page on GitHub and extract it.

 2. Open Chrome and go to the Extensions page by navigating to chrome://extensions/ in the address bar.